 Breast augmentation is a surgical procedure that uses saline or silicone implants to create a fuller and shapelier breast size and appearance.

-Breast augmentation designed to enlarge a woman’s breasts.
-This procedure can help make the breasts more proportionate to the rest of the body, and can even out breasts that are different sizes and shapes.
+This operation, designed to enlarge a woman’s breasts, help make the breasts more proportionate to the rest of the body, And can even out breasts that are different sizes and shapes.

 A breast augmentation can also enlarge and reshape breasts that have lost their fullness or shape due to weight loss, pregnancy, breastfeeding or age. and also for reconstructive purposes on patients who have undergone a mastectomy, or who have a congenital breast deformity.